Teresa Morgan: Academic career

-Morgan is best known as the author of Literate Education in the Hellenistic and Roman Worlds.
+Morgan is best known as the author of Literate Education in the Hellenistic and Roman Worlds and Roman Faith and Christian Faith.
 Her research interests lie in the study of ancient education, ethics, early Christianity and contemporary historiography.
 Her books address the relationship between literature and society in antiquity, cultural and intellectual history and early Christian history and theology.
 She broadcasts regularly on radio and television and writes for The Tablet, the Church Times and The Times Literary Supplement.
 She is an elected international honorary member of the American Academy of Arts and Sciences.

 Morgan is Professor of Graeco-Roman History in the Faculty of Classics, University of Oxford, and Nancy Bissell Turpin Fellow and Tutor in Ancient History at Oriel College, Oxford.
 She has served as University Assessor, as an elected member of the governing council of Oxford University, as Associate Head of the Humanities Division of the university, chair of the Faculty of Classics, Chair of several university committees and working groups, and as a trustee of the Oxford Centre for Islamic Studies.
 Morgan is joining Yale Divinity School faculty beginning in 2022 as a McDonald-Agape Professor-elect of New Testament and Early Christianity.

 Roman Faith and Christian Faith

-Roman Faith and Christian Faith (2015) is a much discussed study of how early Christians understood and practised 'faith' (pistis, fides in the languages which dominate early sources).
+Roman Faith and Christian Faith (2015) is a much-discussed study of how early Christians understood and practised 'faith' (pistis, fides in the languages which dominate early sources).
 Locating Christian understandings of pistis/fides in their contexts in Hellenistic Judaism and Graeco-Roman society, the book argues that for early Christians, trust and faithfulness, rather than belief in doctrines or non-rational fideism, were salvific and central to life in a Christian community.
 Belief and orthodoxy become central to later Christianity through contact with Greek philosophy and religion.
 In 2017 Morgan received a Leverhulme Major Research Fellowship to write a sequel to Roman Faith and Christian Faith, investigating the evolution of Christian faith between the second and fifth centuries CE.